chet-ag09/dracula/README.md

-**THIS IS ONLY FOR EDUCATIONAL PURPOSES, DO NOT USE THIS** NOTE TO SELF: THIS DOESNT WORK FOR SOME REASON, FIX THAT
+**THIS IS ONLY FOR EDUCATIONAL PURPOSES, DO NOT USE THIS FOR ANY ILLEGAL ACTIVITIES**

 ```
         _____                       _